emberjs/rfcs/text/0000-custom-components.md

 # Drawbacks

-In the long term, there is a possiblity that while we work on the new component API, the community will create a full fleet of competing third-party component toolkits, thereby fragmentating the Ember ecosystem.
-However, given the Ember community's love for conventions, this seems unlikely.
+In the long term, there is a risk of fragmentating the Ember ecosystem with many competing component APIs.
+However, given the Ember community's strong desire for conventions, this seems unlikely.
 We expect this to play out similar to the data-persistence story – there will be a primary way to do things (Ember Data), but there are also plenty of other alternatives catering to niche use cases that are underserved by Ember Data.

 Also, because apps can mix and match component styles, it's possible for a library like smoke-and-mirrors or Liquid Fire to take advantage of the